M66B/FairEmail/FAQ.md

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages:

 * Verify your email address [here](https://mail.google.com/mail/u/0/#settings/accounts) (you'll need to use a desktop browser for this)
-* Change the identity settings like this (Settings, tap Manual setup and more options, tap Identities, tap identity):
+* Change the identity settings like this (Settings, tap Manual setup, tap Identities, tap identity):

 &emsp;&emsp;Username: *your Gmail address*<br />
 &emsp;&emsp;Password: *[an app password](#user-content-faq6)*<br />